 Nandi Hills is a very popular getaway from Bangalore, especially among the teenagers and the motor bike riders.
 The trip to Nandi Hills can be covered in a day and it is a great spot to relax and unwind the city life.
-I have been to Nandi Hills three times and every time I have visited I have loved it.
+I have been to Nandi Hills plenty of times and every time I have visited the place, I have loved it.

 For the places around Bangalore that can be covered in a day, refer the section of my blog, One day trips from Bangalore.

 PIN for later reference

 This article may contain affiliate links.
 For full information, please see our affiliate disclaimer here.

 Nandi Hills, also known as Nandidurga, is a hill outskirts of Bangalore.
 With an elevation of 1478 metres, Nandi Hills is a place where one can see clouds below the peak of the hill.
 The top of the hill has Tipu Sultan’s fort.
 According to history and cultural belief, the Nandi Hills is the origin place for five rivers, Arkavathy River, Ponnaiyar River, Papagni River, Penna River, and Palar River.

 - There is an entry fee of INR 50 per person and the hill is open everyday between 6 AM and 10 PM.